lcthomas/modeling-long-novels/README.md

 # modeling-long-novels
-Code for "Modeling Long Novels: Network Analysis and Contemporary Literature"
+Code for "Modeling Long Novels: Network Analysis and *A Brief History of Seven Killings*"